How do I get Immunization forms, WIC, Head Start, School Medication, or other form?

 Can I get a sports or school activity physical?

 Yes!
 Let our staff know at the beginning of your visit, then the doctor will complete the physical exam before clearing your child for the school activity.

 If your doctor refers you to a specialist, our office will request the specialist referral, make your appointment, and then call you within 7 days with the appointment information.

-Exceptions include appointments with eye exams and psychology, family counseling, or psychiatry services.
-The parent or caregiver must FIRST call their preferred doctor, counselor, or therapist to make the appointment, then call our office with the appointment information so that we can send the referral.
+However, for appointments with eye doctor, psychologist/psychiatry, or counselor, the parent or caregiver must FIRST call their preferred specialist to make the appointment, then call our office with the appointment information so that we can send the referral.

 I have a question for the nurse.
 Who do I call?